Venon282/Autofill/docs/data_formats.rst

   This option should be used when you have new SAXS and LES datasets to avoid data leakage — meaning the individual VAEs have not seen this data before.
 The pairing file should be a pandas DataFrame with columns ``saxs_path`` and ``les_path``.

-- If you want to use the same datasets for training both the VAE and the PairVAE, use PairingHDF5Converter.
+- If you want to use the same datasets for training both the VAE and the PairVAE, use the Pairing HDF5 converter described in Tutorials (Step 3bis).

   This converter creates data splits (training/validation) before training the VAEs.
 These same splits are then reused for training the PairVAE, ensuring that training and validation subsets never overlap.
 The splits are saved as ``.npy`` files that you need to reference in the `.yaml` training files as ``array_train_indices`` and ``array_val_indices``.
+See :ref:`step3bis-preprocess` for usage details and example commands.

 **File structure:**